 The audited financial statements incorporated by reference in this prospectus and elsewhere in the registration statement have been incorporated by reference in reliance upon the report of OUM & Co.
 LLP, independent registered public accounting firm, upon the authority of said firm as experts in accounting and auditing.
 The 2019 and 2018 audited annual consolidated financial statements of VistaGen Therapeutics, Inc., as of and for the years ended March 31, 2019 and 2018, have been audited by OUM & Co.
 LLP, independent registered public accounting firm.
-The audit report dated June 25, 2019 for the 2019 audited annual consolidated financial statements includes an explanatory paragraph which states that certain circumstances raise substantial doubt about our ability to continue as a going concern.
+The audit report dated June 25, 2019 for the 2019 audited annual consolidated financial statements that certain circumstances raise substantial doubt about our ability to continue as a going concern.